OscarAlvarez8830/GetFunkt/NEW_README.md

 - [ ] Use CSS to style new components
 - [ ] Seed Likes

 Phase 3 adds organization to the Songs.
-Songs are organized by whether the current user likes them, which populates which has the song 'Index' view.
+Songs are organized by whether the current user likes them, which populates song 'Index' view.

 ### Phase 4: Comments (1 day, W2 Th 6pm)